kleinbottle/swanlotus/content/blogs/rust-euler-one/rust-euler-one.md

 >For any integer from $1$ to $n$, print _Fizz_ if it is divisible by $3$, _Buzz_ if it is divisible by $5$, and _FizzBuzz_ if it is divisible by $15$.
 [For our purposes, we may set an upper limit as $n < 1000$.]

-This is a favourite coding-interview problem because it is simple enough to reveal the thought processes of the candidate that went into the program.
+This is a favourite coding-interview problem because it is simple enough to reveal the thought processes of the candidate who wrote the program.

 Vectors and set intersections are the easiest way to achieve this, but `Rust` presents a steep climb in knowledge acquisition before even meagre results start trickling in.